ltbringer/swiggy-order/README.md

 `address_id` can be found through the web-interface, monitor the response for the `POST` requests on `https://www.swiggy.com/dapi/cart` API when trying to click the "DELIVER HERE" button, post the checkout phase.

-![Address updates after clicking the DELIVER HERE button](./images/deliver_here.png) Address updates after clicking the DELIVER HERE button
+![Address updates after clicking the DELIVER HERE button](./images/deliver_here.png)

+Address updates after clicking the DELIVER HERE button

 ![Look at updated address_id](./images/payload_behrouz_biryani.png) Notice the updated value of `address_id`.
-This can be kept within `config.json`, should be a one time thing.
+This can be kept within `config.json`, should be a one time addition.

 ### Payment Method
 Currently, this project assumes that payments are made via swiggy money only.
 I didn't want to solve for every payment method, those would anyway require callbacks to ensure safety.
 That is a lot of work and somehow there is a server someone needs to maintain.